sjelms/bibtex-to-markdown/titles/@Autor2022-vv.md

 ---

 > [!bibliography]
 > Autor, David H, David A Mindell, Elisabeth B Reynolds.
-Unknown Year.
-“The Work of the Future -  Building Better Jobs in an Age of Intelligent Machines.” "[[MIT Press]]". https://mitpress.mit.edu/9780262547307/the-work-of-the-future/
+2022.
+“The Work of the Future: Building Better Jobs in an Age of Intelligent Machines.” [[MIT Press]]. https://mitpress.mit.edu/9780262547307/the-work-of-the-future/